Abungo-w/Reminder/README.md

 1. <Insert Some Task Here> Removed reminder list, create from sign in page for users not signed in.
 2. <Insert Some Task Here> redirected users to home page
 2. <Insert Some Task Here> added admin panel

+Dec 5, 2024\
+Peter Wu:\
+1. <Insert Some Task Here> Fixed redirection issues - This task is to fix the issue when a user that tries to view the "/reminders" page, it would cause the web server to crash if the user is not logged in.
+The samething for when an admin revokes a user.
+It crashes the web server when that user reloads while on the "/reminders" page.
+Changed it so it would redirect the user to the login page.